dolfandringa/dolfandringa.github.io/_posts/2016-02-07-rmarkdown_loops_and_knitr.md

 ---
 layout: post
-title: Outputting test results and graphs with R, RMarkdown and Knitr
+title: Outputting HTML or PDF results in a loop with R, RMarkdown and Knitr
 category: blog
 tags:
     - R